 The evolution of data in livestock farming

-Harnessing the power of data is being hailed as the next major step for livestock farmers who are striving to make their businesses more competitive.
+Data connectivity is being hailed as the next major step for livestock farmers who are striving to make their businesses more competitive, offering the ability to derive significant value and make significant decisions backed by captured on-farm data.

-In the face of rising input costs and volatile markets, finding ways to rear more profitable livestock which meets the demands of producers, retailers and consumers alike is becoming a priority for many.
+In the face of rising input costs and volatile markets, finding ways to rear more profitable livestock which meets the demands of processors, retailers and consumers alike is becoming a priority for many.

-Rather than breeding for perceived benefits, farmers had more chance of producing what the market requires – and in turn achieving higher premiums – by recording and making use of genetic information.
+Rather than breeding for perceived benefits, farmers have more chance of producing what the market requires – and in turn achieving higher premiums – by recording and making use of genetic information.

 Change in habits aside, the volume of data potentially available to producers when they are making breeding decisions can be overwhelming, says the UK’s Centre for Dairy Information (CDI).